 Here’s how it goes.
-Among other activities, each group member silently reads an assigned Bible passage and asks simply, “What does this tell me about God?”
+Among other activities, each group member silently reads an assigned Bible passage and asks simply, “What does this make me appreciate about God?”
 Then the members share.

 Now, asking, “What does this tell me about God?” has been part of my reflections on the Bible and life, pretty much forever.
 However, this was just one of several questions I asked myself.
 In a thirty minute session, this particular question has tended to get, oh, about ten seconds of my attention.

-But big advantages exist in sticking to this simple question, “What does this tell me about God?”
+But big advantages exist in sticking to this simple question, “What does this make me appreciate about God?”

-- I should be able to ask “What does this tell me about God?” of any Bible passage.
+- I should be able to ask this question of any Bible passage.
 God connects to everything, if only by a strong “not”.
 “God is light, and in him is no darkness at all.”

 - Who can swim all the way through the depth and breadth of a question about God?
 But anyone can wade in.
 You need the afore-mentioned earnestness of a child.

 - I had not realized until Emily L. pointed it out, but discussions at many Bible studies discourage some people.
 It’s bad enough to feel you can’t understand a passage without knowing ancient Palestinian architecture and declensions of Greek pronouns.
 (That’s not true, by the way.)
 Application, if earnest, can be scarier!
 In fact, if what you should do about a passage is not scary, you probably aren't trying.
 “What would I have done?”
 “How should I feel?”
 “What should I do now?”
 "Who should I warn?"
 But instead, suppose I first focus not on me but on God—and especially God’s grace, wisdom, and power.
 I gain both the desire and the confidence to apply God’s principles.